isaacLepley/Alimus-Public/campaign-overview.md

 - Informational podcasts and videos, including those by *The Dungeoncast*, *Dungeon Dad*, *Pointy Hat*, *Roll for Lore*, and many others.

-- TTRPG actual plays and inspired material, including *Cr
+- TTRPG actual plays and inspired material, including *Critical Role* and *Dimension 20*.

 - Real-world mythology including Norse, Chinese, Greek, and Roman, and a plentitude of fictional material inspired by these stories.